cocktailpeanut/torchcraft/README.md

 pip install -r requirements.txt
 ```

 This works because by the time we reach Step 3, the correct torch has been installed from step 1 and 2.
-And Step 3 will simply
+And Step 3 will simply ignore all the torch related dependencies, saying **"Requirement already satisfied"**.

 # How does it work?